 System scan rule sets

-System scan rule sets are Microsoft-defined scan rule sets that are automatically created for each Azure Purview catalog.
+System scan rule sets are Microsoft-defined scan rule sets that are automatically created for each Microsoft Purview catalog.
 Each system scan rule set is associated with a specific data source type.
 When you create a scan, you can associate it with a system scan rule set.
 Every time Microsoft makes an update to these system rule sets, you can update them in your catalog, and apply the update to all the associated scans.

 To view the list of system scan rule sets, select Scan rule sets in the Management Center and choose the System tab.